tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/05_Discovery_SubmitDiscoveryRequest.md

 ### Submit a Discovery Request

-When you Submit a Discovery Request, the system will check which Interfaces have been written and that are Active.
-It will run all the matching rules.
+When you Submit a Discovery Request, the system will check which Interfaces have been listed and are marked as Active.
+On each of the active interfaces it will run all the matching rules that were defined in the first tab.

 Click the ![image](../images/07_13_Discovery_InterfacesTab2.jpg) tab.
 The Interfaces Configuration screen displays.